langdoc/kpv-gold/README.md

 This repository contains human-verified and annotated Komi Zyrian materials which are available either in Public Domain or CC-BY.
 The idea is to collect annotated sentences which either are completely tagged automatically or have been manually verified.
 The format currently in use is [CoNLL-U](http://universaldependencies.org/format.html).

+The files that have names matching individual texts are only pos-tagged and morphologically analyzed, and the file kpv-ud.conllu contains the utterances which are also syntactically annotated.

 The Komi-Zyrian gold corpus will probably have somewhat peculiar structure, and it connects to different datasets which contain complete non-annotated texts.
 As far as I see, there are three (?) different gold corpora under preparation.
 Ideally all data will be selected according to some finer design principles, but we have to be able to deliver all of it openly -- there is no sense or ethical grounds to manually verify closed data:

 - Universal Dependency annotations for individual sentences